-As far as customer support advice goes, “Choose omnichannel” is a tip that’s not going to go out of style.
+As far as customer support advice goes, “choose omnichannel” is a tip that’s not going to go out of style.
 It might seem like a tall order to switch away from a single channel or multichannel approach, but an omnichannel strategy will bring countless benefits in the long run.
 A few tips for implementing a great omnichannel strategy include:

 - Deciding on a digital transformation plan.
 Which technologies could aid in creating a better omnichannel approach?
-Do you already own any existing tools that could be repurposed into an omnichannel strategy?
-Decide if your organization needs to invest in new technologies, or if existing ones can be improved upon, in order to create your omnichannel approach.
+Do you already own any tools that could be repurposed into an omnichannel strategy?
+Decide if your organization needs to invest in new technologies, or if existing ones can be improved upon, to create your omnichannel approach.

 Omnichannel support FAQs.

-What is the omnichannel approach?
+What is an omnichannel approach?